 During the Civil War, the island was home to the Confederacy’s largest military prison, which housed captured Union prisoners in tents surrounded by a stockade.
 At its maximum capacity in 1863, the prison held 10,000 Union soldiers, with tents for only 3,000.
 With no barracks for the prisoners, exposure to the elements was a large factor in what would prove to be a staggering death toll on the island.

 The island’s granite offered ready material for the operation of stone crushing plants.
 A former quarry is still accessible on the north side of the island, not far from the James River’s Hollywood Rapids.
-The shell of an early 20th century hydroelectric plant stands on the south side of the island, visible from the footbridge to the south bank of James River Park.
-Operated by the Virginia Railway and Power company in 1905, it was used to generate electric power for Richmond’s streetcar system, the first of its kind in the nation.
+The shell of an early 20th-century hydroelectric plant stands on the south side of the island, visible from the footbridge to the south bank of James River Park.
+Operated by the Virginia Railway and Power Company in 1905, it was used to generate electric power for Richmond’s streetcar system, the first of its kind in the nation.

 Source: National Park Service, U.S. Department of the Interior